Closing the Door on Inciting Violence: How to Avoid Hate Speech

 • Its reach is transnational, which raises issues of cross-jurisdictional co-operation

-Traditional media in the Arab world is mostly either controlled by governments or, if privately owned, often follow a pro-governmental editorial line.
+Traditional media in the Arab world is mostly either controlled by governments or, if privately owned, often follow a pro-government editorial line.
 This means that dissent voices rarely have access to mainstream media, which “[…] creates frustration within opposition groups and results in these groups resorting to other media such as social media.
-This can have a destabilizing effect because social media outlets are often untraceable and unaccountable, characteristics which present problems when such media is used to promulgate hate speech and incitement to violence.”
+This can have a destabilising effect because social media outlets are often untraceable and unaccountable, characteristics which present problems when such media is used to promulgate hate speech and incitement to violence.”

 Hate Speech in International Law

-Hate has of course existed for centuries.
-Religious texts have in one way or another either encouraged or put prohibitions in place regarding what people can say.
+Hate has, of course, existed for centuries.
+Religious texts have, in one way or another, either encouraged or put prohibitions in place regarding what people can say.
 However, the systematic attempt to legislate and define hate speech has been a modern phenomenon.

 The beginnings of hate speech have been associated with the Nuremberg Tribunal setup after the Second World War.
 Two people were accused of crimes against humanity (the charges would fall within today’s definition of incitement to genocide): Julius Streicher, founder and editor of the anti-Semitic magazine Der Stürmer; and Hans Fritzsche, senior official in the Ministry of Popular Enlightenment and Propaganda.
 While Streicher was found guilty of producing and disseminating hate propaganda that incited Germans to active persecution, Fritzsche was acquitted at the Nuremberg Trials but later prosecuted and found guilty by a German court on similar charges.